 All hands hoay!
 Take your library by storm with a Spanish galleon!
 All ye need are a few cardboard boxes and some creativity.
 Check out a few other ships for inspiration and place your galleon on top of a handy blue tarp for even the youngest pirates to start sailing the seven seas.

-Create a plank to walk.
+Create a plank to walk

-Use two parallel lines of duct tape to create a "plank."
+Use two parallel lines of duct tape to create a 'plank.'
 Blindfold young scallywags and have them walk the plank, making sure to stay in between the lines.
 Another option is to use an actual plank of wood laid on top of a blue tarp.
 Reward the brave ones with a bag o' chocolate dubloons.

-Learn Pirate with Mango.
+Learn Pirate with Mango Languages

 Delving into Pirate language and culture might just spark in them a desire to keep exploring, reminding them just how much they love learning new languages — especially when it’s this easy and entertaining.

-Download pirate swag.
+Download pirate swag

-Want to learn more about Mango's language courses?
-Drop us a line, and a Mango representative will get in touch with you ASAP.
+Want to learn more about Mango's unique language courses?
+Drop us a line, and a member of our team will get in touch with you ASAP.
 Steer clear of Davy Jones's Locker, and share in the fun of language learning with your library community.

 Fancy you’re ready?
 Well then, batten down the hatches and weigh anchor to embark on a language-learning adventure!